-An ordinance of the City of Blossom Lamar County, Texas, prohibiting the dumping of trash, garbage, refuse or hazardous waste within the City Limits of Blossom and its extraterritorial jurisdiction; providing that State Statutes and Local Government Codes shall prevail providing that prior or existing Ordinances are superceded; providing that this Ordinance is cumulative; providing for severability clause; providing for penalty and enforcement clauses; and, providing for emergency clause to enable this Ordinance to take effect upon its passage, the public welfare requiring such.
+An ordinance of the City of Blos sional service.
+Serving all of Northeast Lamar County, Texas, prohibiting the Texas.
+No job too large or too small.
+David dumping of trash, garbage, refuse or haz-Blossom and its extraterritorial jurisdic tion; providing that State Statutes and Local Government Codes shall prevails providing that prior or existing Ordinances are superceded; providing that this Ordinance is cumulative; providing for severability clause; providing for penalty and enforcement clauses; and, providing for emergency clause to enable this Ordinance to take effect upon its

-ORDINANCE NO. 168

-AN ORDINANCE relating to the prohibition of conduct which disrupts the public peace and order within the city limits of the City of Detroit, Texas.
-Be it ordained and enacted by the City county of Red River, of the State of Section 1.
+ORDINANCE NO. 168 AN ORDINANCE relating to the prohibition of conduct which disrupts the public peace and order within the city limits of the City of Detroit, Texas

+Be it ordained and enacted by the City Council of the City of Detroit, of the county of Red River, of the State of

+Section 1.
 That any conduct within the city limits which constitutes a public disturbance, such as riot, affray, noise or disorderly assembly in any public or private place shall be prohibited.

-Section 1-A. No person shall wilfully or knowingly keep or harbor on his premises any animal that makes or creates loud and obnoxious noises by whatever method created, thereby disturbing the peace of the neighborhood or disturbing the occupants of adjacent premises or people living in the vicinity of such loud and obnoxious noise.
+Section 1-A. No person shall wilfully or knowingly keep or harbor on his premises any animal that makes or creates loud and obnoxious noises by whatever method created, thereby disturbing the peace of the neighbor hood or disturbing the occupants of adjacent premises or people living in the vicinity of such loud and obnoxious noise.